+There are so many abandoned places in New Jersey that people love to explore.
 Though New Jersey’s Wayne Hills Mall has been vacant for over a decade, it’s still alive and well in many of our memories.
+Now it is relegated to be a part of New Jersey history.
 The mall was built in 1973-74 and closed down in the mid-2000s.
 Just over 100,000 square feet, it was never a mega-mall but more of a local gem.
 Nearby Willowbrook, also in Wayne, spans a whopping 1.5 million square feet.
 Even that pales in comparison to the much anticipated American Dream Mall in the Meadowlands, which will feature over 3 million square feet of stores, restaurants, and attractions.

 Just recently demolished, the mall began to dwindle in popularity during the mid-90s, along with nearby stores including K-Mart and Toys R’ Us.
 All that remains is the former anchor, Burlington Coat Factory.
 Shops IN the mall itself included Meyer Brothers (the anchor, until 1995), SaveMart Electronics, Pearle Vision Center, Karins Kurtains, Footlocker, Avenue, Payless Shoes, Joyce Leslie, Waldenbooks, The Town Mouse card store, Colorama Photo, and Sam Goody.
 Restaurants and dining options included Pauly’s Pizza, Quizno’s Subs, TCBY, McDonald’s, and Blimpie (until 2003).
 Another beloved destination was the mall’s arcade, Fun Palace.